drobledoruiz/heho_management/README.md

 ---------------------------------------------------------------------------------------

-The function _select.pairs2split_ is used for an entire population that is devided in social subgroups (sites).
+The function _select.pairs2split_ is used for an entire population that is divided in social subgroups (sites).
 It requires as input 6 items:
   1. actual= a dataframe of pairs occuring in the population with the next columns:
       - "female_band": female ID as character
       - "male_band": male ID as character